Q. What is the difference between the Cisco IOS

 Q. Should IPS be configured for incoming and outgoing directions?

-A. Cisco IOS IPS can be enabled in both the incoming and outgoing directions on an interface.
-The direction you enable Cisco IOS IPS on depends on the needs of your individual network and the traffic you want to scan.
+A. Cisco IOS IPS can be deployed in both the incoming and the outgoing directions on an interface.
+The direction depends on the needs of your individual network and the traffic you want to scan.

 Q. Do I see alarms on a console?

 A. When Cisco IOS IPS triggers a signature, you will be able to see alerts on the console if “logging console” has been configured.
 Additionally, if syslog has been turned on, you will see alerts on the syslog server.
-Cisco SDEE should be turned on to see alerts.
-They can be received on the Cisco Configuration Professional (CCP) and Cisco IPS Manager Express (IME) as well as devices such as the Cisco Security Monitoring, Analysis, and Response System (CS-MARS).
+Cisco SDEE should be enabled if you wish to see alerts.
+They can be received on Cisco Configuration Professional and Cisco IPS Manager Express (IME).

 Q. How do I change an action on a signature in Cisco IOS IPS?

-Cisco IOS IPS in Cisco IOS Software Release 12.4(11)T2 or later supports signature action configuration using the command-line interface (CLI), the Cisco Configuration Professional (CCP) or Cisco Security Manager management applications.
+Cisco IOS IPS in Cisco IOS Software Release 12.4(11)T2 or later supports signature action configuration using the command-line interface (CLI), Cisco Configuration Professional, or Cisco Security Manager management applications.
 For details on CLI use, please refer to the

 Cisco IOS IPS configuration guide

-Q. Can I configure IOS IPS on Cisco IOS Software prior to 12.4(11)T or any Cisco IOS Mainline Release?
+Q. Can I configure IOS IPS on Cisco IOS Software releases earlier than 12.4(11)T or on any Cisco IOS Mainline release?

 Getting Started with Cisco IOS IPS

-Q. Can I load and scan for all the signatures supported by IOS IPS simultaneously?
+Q. Can I load and scan simultaneously for all the signatures supported by IOS IPS?

 Warning: Attempting to load all supported IOS IPS signatures at the same time may result in high CPU and memory usage, degraded performance, and a system crash.

-Q. How do I see what signatures are loaded?
+Q. How do I see which signatures are loaded?

-A. The following command on the router will display what signatures are loaded:
+A. The following command on the router will display the loaded signatures:

 show ip ips signatures.
 Loaded (unretired) signatures will show with a “Y’ in the “Cmp” column of the command output.
-Additionally, the IPS Signatures GUI in Cisco Configuration Professional (CCP) or Cisco Security Manager (CSM) can show what signatures are loaded (unretired) on the router.
+Additionally, the IPS Signatures GUI in Cisco Configuration Professional or Cisco Security Manager can show which signatures are loaded (unretired) on the router.

-Q. How do I see the signature release version that are currently loaded on the router?
+Q. How do I see the signature release version that is loaded on the router?